anthony-thirdwave/salco-test/code/db/cms_db_creation_scripts/README.txt

-1) Change each default instance of "cmsdemo_cms_dev" in these scripts to match the value of "ThisDSN" in ApplicationSetup.cfm
+1) Change each default instance of "cmsdemo_cms_dev" in CreateDatabase.sql to match the value of "ThisDSN" in ApplicationSetup.cfm

 2) Run CreateDatabase.sql at the master level of the machine where you want to install the DB.